-- Electric chain hoists up to 4 000 kg capacity Electric wire rope - hoists and crane sets up to 50 000 kg capacity - Jib cranes, in manual or electrical execution, up to 10 000 kg capacity - Profiled small crane systems up to 1 000 kg capacity - Geared motors and drive units · Wheel blocks Charco Cranes service offering comprises of:
+Donati product range comprises: Electric chain hoists up to 4 000 kg capacity - Electric wire rope hoists and crane sets up to 50 000 kg capacity - Jib cranes, in manual or electrical execution, up to - 10 000 kg capacity Profiled small crane systems up to 1 000 - kg capacity Geared motors and drive units · Wheel blocks Charco Cranes service offering comprises :

 - Asset management software for your overhead crane / hoist fleet

 - Service and maintenance contracts

 - Load testing

 - Lifting tackle inspection

-- · Crane rail surveys and repairs
+- Crane rail surveys and repairs

 - Crane & hoist repairs and modernisations

 - Machinery repairs and general engineering

 SkyJacks appointed as Jekko dealer for South Africa

-SKYJACKS, a premier supplier of powered access and material solutions, handling has been appointed as the exclusive dealer in South Africa for Jekko products.
-The partnership further expands Jekko's global presence and provides customers in the region with access to cutting-edge lifting technology.

-Joining forces signifies a shared dedication to delivering reliable and efficient lifting solutions to customers across various industries, including construction, mining, and
+fies a shared dedication to delivering reliable and efficient lifting solutions to customers across various industries, including construction, mining, and industrial maintenance with the aim to meet the evolving needs of the South African market.
+SkyJacks MD Alistair As

 Bennett commented, evolved, our offerings "Over the last 45 years, SkyJacks has been trusted to provide working at height and material handling solutions in some of southern Africa's most challenging working environments.
-Initially, our the changing demands of the construction, focus was on suspended access platforms and mining, and industrial aerial work platforms. maintenance sectors in the company southern Africa."
-As grew to include telehandlers and construction hoists.
+Initially, our the changing demands of the construction, focus was on suspended access platforms and mining, and industrial aerial work platforms. maintenance sectors in the company southern Africa." grew to include telehandlers and construction hoists.
 Continuing to innovate, we believe that adding Jekko mini cranes to our offering is a natural progression that will allow us to meet Keith Freel, business development manager at SkyJacks, added, "The growth of Sky-Jacks has been led by our customers' need for robust products and service excellence.
-The addition of the Jekko mini cranes into the SkyJacks offering brings to our customers lifting solutions across the market spectrum." industrial maintenance with the aim to meet the evolving needs of the South African market.
-SkyJacks MD Alistair
+The addition of the Jekko mini cranes into the SkyJacks offering brings to our customers lifting solutions across the market spectrum."